Preventive-Corrective Cyber-Defense: Attack-Induced Region Minimization and Cybersecurity Margin Maximization: Case Study

-The proposed shaping cyber-defense strategy \textbf{P2} only adopts six cyber-defense meters instead of all fifteen cyber-defense meters, since \textbf{P2} needs to concurrently balance both the cyber-defense cost $C^{\text{AIR}}$ and the cyber-defense benefit $B^{\text{AIR}}$ in the objective function~\eqref{eq_objAIR_P2}.
-In this regard, by varying the cyber-defense cost coefficient $\omega^{\text{AIR}}$, the Pareto front regarding the trade-off between two cyber-defense objectives, i.e., minimizing the cyber-defense cost and maximizing the cyber-defense benefit in \textbf{P2}, is depicted in Fig.~\ref{fig_ParetoReshape}.
-For each cyber-defense cost, the corresponding cyber-defense meter placement at each load bus is depicted in Fig.~\ref{fig_chess}.
+The proposed preventive cyber-defense strategy P2 only adopts six measurement protection instead of all fifteen measurement protection, since P2 needs to concurrently balance both the cyber-defense cost $C^{\text{AIR}}$ and the cyber-defense benefit $B^{\text{AIR}}$ in the objective function~\eqref{eq_objAIR_P2}.
+In this regard, by varying the cyber-defense cost coefficient $\omega^{\text{AIR}}$, the Pareto optimal front regarding the trade-off between two cyber-defense objectives, i.e., minimizing the cyber-defense cost and maximizing the cyber-defense benefit in P2, is depicted in Fig.~\ref{fig_ParetoReshape}.
+For each cyber-defense cost, the corresponding placement of measurement protection at each load bus is depicted in Fig.~\ref{fig_chess}.

-It is observed that, the more expensive the cyber-defense cost (i.e., larger $\omega^{\text{AIR}}$), the less placement the cyber-defense meters (i.e., smaller $C^{\text{AIR}}$).
-Specifically, if the cyber-defense cost is negligible (e.g., $\omega^{\text{AIR}} = 0.01$), \textbf{P2} decides to place eleven cyber-defense meters on the load buses in Fig.~\ref{fig_chess}, leading to $\boldsymbol{H} = \boldsymbol{0}$ and $(B^{\text{AIR}}_0 - B^{\text{AIR}})/B^{\text{AIR}}_0 = 100\%$ in Fig.~\ref{fig_ParetoReshape}.
-In other words, the system operators need at least eleven cyber-defense meters to completely (100\%) eliminate the FDI attack-induced region $\Omega^{\text{AIR}}$.
-To avoid wasting cyber-defense resources, the rest four cyber-defense meters do not need to be placed.
-By contrast, if the cyber-defense cost is too expensive (e.g., $\omega^{\text{AIR}} = 1$), \textbf{P2} decides to place no cyber-defense meter.
+It is observed that, the more expensive the cyber-defense cost (i.e., larger $\omega^{\text{AIR}}$), the less placement the measurement protection (i.e., smaller $C^{\text{AIR}}$).
+Specifically, if the cyber-defense cost is negligible (e.g., $\omega^{\text{AIR}} = 0.01$), P2 decides to place eleven measurement protection on the load buses in Fig.~\ref{fig_chess}, leading to $\boldsymbol{H} = \boldsymbol{0}$ and $(B^{\text{AIR}}_0 - B^{\text{AIR}})/B^{\text{AIR}}_0 = 100\%$ in Fig.~\ref{fig_ParetoReshape}.
+In other words, the system operators need at least eleven measurement protection to completely (100\%) eliminate the FDI attack-induced region $\Omega^{\text{AIR}}$, which is the main concern of the previous studies~\cite{bobba2010detecting, TII2021_GraphSensor, TSG2014_GraphSensor, TSG2013_Game_Sensor, TII2015_Greedy_Sensor, TSG2019_Comb_Sensor}.
+To avoid wasting cyber-defense resources, the rest four measurement protection do not need to be placed.
+By contrast, if the cyber-defense cost is too expensive (e.g., $\omega^{\text{AIR}} = 1$), P2 decides to place no measurement protection.

-In addition, the cyber-defense marginal benefit decreases if the cyber-defense meter increases.
-That is, the maximum cyber-defense marginal benefit is achieved when placing only one cyber-defense meter (at the load whose bus index is 3), which decreases the FDI attack-induced region volume by 31\%.
+In addition, the cyber-defense marginal benefit decreases if the measurement protection increases.
+That is, the maximum cyber-defense marginal benefit is achieved when placing only one measurement protection (at the load whose bus index is 3), which decreases the FDI attack-induced region volume by 31\%.